Alipay-Med/medDQA_benchmark/samples/README.md

 ## Dataset Files

 1. **sampled_image_content_kv_table_annotation.csv**
-   - Contains key-value pair annotations extracted from medical image content.
+   - Contains high-quality annotations extracted from medical image content.
    - `kv`: Key-Value Pairs: This is a structured dict storing critical information extracted from images, such as patient age, examination date, and pre-examination clinical diagnosis findings.
    - `table`: List of Quadruplets and each quadruplet includes `item`, `result`, `range`, and `is_abnormal` flag, reflecting the structure of a laboratory report in the order they appear.
    - `report_type`: Laboratory Reports and a further classification of Clinical Reports (CT, MRI, Ultrasound, etc.)